lakal3/dllcall/generator.md

 - Structures containing supported types

 Due to the copying of {interface}.go file, all types defined in this module that are used in interface types must be defined in interface file.
-Otherwise generator will not find type definitions.
+Otherwise, generator will not find type definitions.

-Unsupported types include for example maps and channels.
+Unsupported types are for example maps and channels.

+Using parametric polymorphism (generics) in type definitions might work in some cases, but it is not supported.

+## Pinning

+Pinning will use new runtime.Pinner to pin all pointers, slices and strings in interface structure.
+Pinning will now happend only on top level member.
+If for example pointer to struct contains another pointer it will not be pinned.

+If Go ever changes its garbage collector to moving one, then pinning must be done on all levels.
+Currently dllcall only tries to pin entities that default cgoheck will check.
+For same reason, Window generator will currently not emit Pin calls.

 ## Generated C++ code

 For example, if we have definition: